madarvishian/madarvishian/README.md

-- 👋 Hi, I’m an artificial intelligence and robotics M.Sc. student
+- 👋 Hi, I hold M.Sc. of artificial intelligence and robotics.
 <!---
 madarvishian/madarvishian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.